synapticloop/panl/README.md

 1. **A textual representation of the CaFUPs** that the Panl Results Viewer web app is using.

 1. **The canonical URI path** (which is returned with the Panl results JSON object) - this is important as multiple Panl LPSE URI paths will return exactly the same results - this is the unique URI path for this result set and necessary for de-duplicating the search engine results.
 This also includes a link to the Panl Results Explainer web app.

 1. **The search query box**, by default, Panl responds to the same parameter name as The Solr server - i.e. 'q'.
 This can be configured to be a different value should you choose.

+1. **Active filters** - either queries or any of the selected facets that have been used to refine the search results.

+1. **Active BOOLEAN filters** - if the selected facet is a BOOLEAN facet (i.e. either true/false) then a link (`[≫]`) can be included to invert this selection (i.e. change the value from true if currently false and vice versa).

-1. **Active filters** - either queries, selected facets, or sorting options that are currently limiting the results - the [Remove] link is the URI path that will remove this query, facet, or sorting option from the results.
-If it is an active sorting filter, the [Change to DESC] or [Change to ASC] links will invert the sorting order without affecting any further sub-ordering.
+1. **Active Sorting** - sorting options that are currently ordering the results - the `[-]` link is the URI path that will remove this query, facet, or sorting option from the results.
+If it is an active sorting filter, the `[≫] Change to DESC` or `[≫] Change to ASC` links will invert the sorting order without affecting any further sub-ordering.

 1. **Range filters** - for facets that are defined as ranges - allowing end-users to select a range of values - the values are inclusive (i.e. include the minimum and maximum values).